foysalimran/greet-bubble/readme.txt

 == Key Features of Greet Video Bubble Plugin ==

-Here’s a rewritten version of the key features for your plugin:

 - **Intro Video Display**: Showcase engaging introductory videos about your product or service with interactive buttons for external actions.
 - **Custom Video Controls**: Assign different videos to buttons, allowing users to switch between them easily.
 - **Drag-and-Drop Management**: Effortlessly organize video items with a simple drag-and-drop interface.